z669016/adventofcode-2017/README.md

 I traversed the matrix again and any higher sequence number next to a lower sequence number, got replaced with the lower sequence number.

+## Day 15
+Hmmm ...
+I'm not sure where the catch in this one is ... the large numbers are no issue at all.
+Just an easy star for once?